ojasvsingh71/Web-Notes/react-2.md

 ---

->useEffect is a powerful tool for managing side effects in React components, providing a clean way to handle asynchronous operations and component lifecycle events.
+>⚡useEffect is a powerful tool for managing side effects in React components, providing a clean way to handle asynchronous operations and component lifecycle events.

 ---